Career : 1989 – 1991

 Weight : 73 kg (11 stone, 7 lbs.)

 DOB : 9 December, 1969

 Dominic Fotia was drafted by Carlton as selection 12 in the 1986 National Draft from SA club West Torrens.
 His arrival at Princes Park was eagerly anticipated at the time, because he was considered one of the most promising young rovers in the country.
-He had made his senior debut in the SANFL aged just 16, and played 48 senior games for the SA Eagles by his nineteenth birthday.
+He had made his senior debut in the SANFL aged just 16, and played 48 senior games for the SA Eagles by his nineteenth birthday (he would play 51 games and kick 34 goals from 1986 to 1988).
 He was also selected in the South Australian State of Origin squad before joining the Blues, so it was no surprise when guernsey number 2 was waiting for him at Princes Park in the summer of 1988-89.